CVidrio/ffa-framework/docs/eda/pp.md

 This table only contains significance thresholds for $0.01$, $0.05$ and $0.10$.
 Therefore, p-values below $0.01$ and above $0.10$ will be truncated.

+The code used to implement this test can be found [here](https://github.com/rileywheadon/ffa-framework/tree/master/source/eda/pp).